 - S3 guarantees that any object will be available for reading, only when the write is 100% complete.
 In case the write operation gets aborted in between, no inconsistent data will be visible in the S3 store.

 - Renaming a file in the S3 object store is not an atomic operation.
-The way Rename works is: it creates a new file, copies content from the old file to a new file, and then deletes the old file.
+The way Rename works are: it creates a new file, copies content from the old file to a new file, and then deletes the old file.
 It is a costly operation: O(data).

 - Most importantly, due to the Eventual Consistency behavior of S3, internal file operations like rename/list during Checkpointing results in runtime exceptions like FileNotFound/IllegalState.
 This leads to frequent application failures.

 Due to the above limitations, Rename-based Checkpointing in Structured Streaming with an object store is both inconsistent as well as inefficient.